-The Georgia Transportation Infrastructure Bank (GTIB), for example, shared that Pike County was able to advance a resurfacing project by six years thanks to GTIB support, a move that saved the county an estimated \$500,000 to \$2 million.
+The Georgia Transportation Infrastructure

+Bank (GTIB), for example, shared that Pike County was able to advance a resurfacing project by six years thanks to GTIB support - a move that saved the county an estimated \$500,000 to \$2 million.

-Several other States shared similar stories of SIBs stepping in when escalating costs threatened project viability.
-In today's environment of post-COVID construction inflation, this flexibility is not just a perk but often the difference between delivering a project on time or not at all.
+Several other states shared similar stories of SIBs stepping in when escalating costs threatened project viability.
+In today's environment of post-COVID construction inflation, this flexibility isn't just a perk - it's often the difference between delivering a project on time or not at all.